Ronnie Bell (American football): San Francisco 49ers

 Bell was drafted by the San Francisco 49ers in the seventh round, 253rd overall, of the 2023 NFL draft.
 He was the last of nine Wolverines drafted in 2023.

 During a Week 3 30–12 victory over the New York Giants, Bell caught his first pass, a 9-yard touchdown reception, from quarterback Brock Purdy.
 Bell finished the game with two receptions for 24 yards and a touchdown.
 In Week 18 in a 21–20 loss to the Los Angeles Rams, Bell had a career high 5 targets, thanks to the 49ers sitting their best players due to already clinching the #1 seed in the National Football Conference.
 He only had one catch, a 5-yard touchdown.
 He appeared in all 17 games as rookie.
 He finished with six receptions for 68 yards and three touchdowns.
 On November 29, 2024, Bell was waived by the 49ers and re-signed to the practice squad four days later.

 Detroit Lions

 On January 21, 2025, Bell signed a reserve/future contract with the Detroit Lions.
 He was waived on August 26 as part of final roster cuts, and re-signed to the practice squad.
 On September 30, Bell was released.

 New Orleans Saints

 On October 7, 2025, Bell signed with the New Orleans Saints' practice squad.
+On December 28, Bell was elevated to the game roster for the team's Week 17 game against the Tennessee Titans.
+On January 2, 2026, he was signed to the active roster.
+In a Week 18 loss to the Atlanta Falcons, Bell recorded two receptions for 23 yards, one of which being a touchdown reception for 16 yards.

+On August 29, 2026, Bell was waived by the Saints.

+Las Vegas Raiders

+On September 3, 2026, Bell was signed to the Las Vegas Raiders practice squad.